 Tourism also plays an increasingly significant role in the economy.

-PwC Sri Lanka operates from its principle office in Colombo, the commercial capital of Sri Lanka, and also overlooks the operations in Malé, the capital of the Republic of Maldives.
+PwC Sri Lanka operates from its principal office in Colombo, the commercial capital of Sri Lanka, and also overlooks the operations in Malé, the capital of the Republic of Maldives.
 With over 380 employees and 14 partners and directors, we act as advisers to various sector enterprises and the government on Assurance, Finance Tax Advisory, and Technology Advisory matters.

 |Corporate income tax (CIT) rates|